Select therapeutic use:

 Indications for XENAZINE:

-Depression.
+Untreated or inadequately treated depression.
 Suicidal ideation.
 Hepatic impairment.
-Concomitant MAOIs.
+During or within 14 days of MAOIs.
 During or within 20 days of stopping reserpine.
+Concomitant deutetrabenazine or valbenazine.

 See Contraindications.
-Avoid concomitant other drugs that can cause QT prolongation (eg, chlorpromazine, thioridazine, ziprasidone, moxifloxacin, quinidine, procainamide, amiodarone, sotalol).
-Potentiated by CYP2D6 inhibitors (eg, paroxetine, fluoxetine).
-Increased risk of neuroleptic malignant syndrome, extrapyramidal syndrome with neuroleptics, dopamine antagonists.
+Avoid concomitant drugs known to prolong QT interval (eg, chlorpromazine, haloperidol, thioridazine, ziprasidone, moxifloxacin, quinidine, procainamide, amiodarone, sotalol).
+Potentiated by strong CYP2D6 inhibitors (eg, paroxetine, fluoxetine, quinidine); see Adult.
+Increased risk of parkinsonism, NMS, akathisia with neuroleptics, dopamine antagonists.
 Additive CNS depression with alcohol, other CNS depressants.

 Vesicular monoamine transporter 2 (VMAT2) inhibitor.

 Sedation/somnolence, fatigue, insomnia, depression, akathisia, anxiety/anxiety aggravated, nausea, upper respiratory tract infection; parkinsonism, QTc prolongation, orthostatic hypotension, hyperprolactinemia, extrapyramidal effects, dysphagia, potential for long-term ophthalmologic effects.